 The NWI Certified Worksite Wellness Specialist (CWWS), Certified Worksite Wellness Program Manager (CWWPM), and Wellness in Clinical Practice (WCP) programs will now be defined as professional certificate programs.
 Individuals who successfully complete these programs after July 1, 2016, will be awarded a professional certificate but will not carry credentials.

 The National Wellness Institute is committed to providing unmatched professional development opportunities in wellness.
 We welcome your feedback and invite you to connect with us at email@example.com or 715-342-2969 if we can assist in any way.

-Have you completed, or are you registered for, a CWWS, CWWPM, or WCP training?
+Have you completed a CWWS, CWWPM, or WCP training?
 Click here to learn what these changes mean for you.